-Define the markup percentage as the increase on the original selling price.
-The markup sales are expressed as a percentage increase as to try and ensure that a company can receive the proper amount of gross or profit margin.
+Define the markup percentage as the increase on the cost price.
+The markup sales are expressed as a percentage increase as to try and ensure that a company can receive the proper amount of gross profit.
 Furthermore, markups are normally used in retail or wholesale business as it is an easy way to price items when a store contains several different goods.
 Now, look at the markup percentage calculation.

 By definition, the markup percentage calculation is cost X markup percentage.
 Then add that to the original unit cost to arrive at the sales price.
 The markup equation or markup formula is given below in several different formats.
 For example, if a product costs $100, then the selling price with a 25% markup would be $125.

 Gross Profit = Sales Price – Unit Cost = $125 – $100 = $25

 Now that you have found the gross profit, let’s look at the markup percentage calculation:

 Markup Percentage = Gross Profit/Unit Cost = $25/$100 = 25%

 The purpose of markup percentage is to find the ideal sales price for your products and/or services.
 Use the following formula to calculate sales price: